Brain as food: Beef brain

+Beef brains and veal (juvenile beef) or calf's brains are used in the cuisines of France; Italy; Spain; El Salvador; Mexico, etc. where they are called sesos in Spanish and are eaten in tacos and quesadillas; Pakistan and Bangladesh also in parts of India like Kolkata and Kerala, where they are known in Urdu and Bengali as Maghaz; Portugal; Egypt, where they are eaten fried and Indonesia.

+Calf's brains (cervelle de veau) is a traditional delicacy in Europe and Morocco.
+It is often served with tongue, sauteed with beurre noir and capers, or mixed with scrambled eggs.
+In Italy, cervella fritte is a popular dish made of bite-sized batter-fried morsels of beef brain.

+Outbreaks of bovine spongiform encephalopathy (BSE, commonly known as mad-cow disease) led to legislation to reduce risks of contracting the human variant of the illness by consumption of beef brains and spines.

 Nutritional composition

 DHA, an important omega-3 fatty acid, is found concentrated in mammalian brains.
 For example, according to Nutrition Data, 85g (3 oz) of cooked beef brain contains 727 mg of DHA.
 By way of comparison, the NIH has determined that small children need at least 150 mg of DHA per day, and pregnant and lactating women need at least 300 mg of DHA.

 The makeup of the brain is about 12% lipids, most of which are located in myelin (which itself is 70–80% fat).
 Specific fatty acid ratios will depend in part on the diet of the animal it is harvested from.
 The brain is also very high in cholesterol.
 For example, a single 140g (5 oz) serving of "pork brains in milk gravy" can contain 3500 mg of cholesterol (1170% of the USRDA).

 Prions

-Beef brain consumption has been linked to Variant Creutzfeldt–Jakob disease outbreaks in humans which led to strict regulations about what parts of cattle can be sold for human consumption in numerous countries.
-Another prion disease called kuru has been traced to a funerary ritual among the Fore people of Papua New Guinea in which those close to the dead would eat the brain of the deceased to create a sense of immortality.
+Beef brain consumption has been linked to variant Creutzfeldt–Jakob disease outbreaks in humans which led to strict regulations about what parts of cattle can be sold for human consumption in numerous countries.
+Another prion disease called kuru has been traced to a funerary ritual of eating part of the brain among the Fore people of Papua New Guinea.